DjFix/studioone_functions/README.md

 ### MIXER CHANNELS

 - **getChannels(bool)**</br>
-Returns an array of mixer channels (not input or sub outs)</br>
+Returns an array of mixer channels _(not input or sub outs)_.
 Argument: None or 0 = all Channels, 1 = seleced channels

 - **getChannelsByName(string, [integer])**</br>
-Returns an array of arrange tracks containing the string</br>
+Returns an array of arrange tracks containing the string.
 Matching: 0 or none = no case sensitivity, 1 = case sensitive matching

 - **getFader(channel)**</br>
 Retiurns a fader level in dB.
 Example: getFader(channel[i]);